thellimist/bitses/_analyses/stellar-esqarrouth.md

 conclusion: "This is one of the best coins everyone should have in their portfolio"
 ---

--Protocol between different currencies
+-Protocol between different currencies.
--ICO platform
+-ICO platform.
--Has decentralized exchange
+-Has decentralized exchange.
--Transactions in 2-5 seconds
+-Transactions in 2-5 seconds.
--Can convert all currencies, can integrate with existing banking systems & crypto
+-Can convert all currencies, can integrate with existing banking systems & crypto.
+-The tech behind Stellar is real and groundbreaking.
 -Wants to distribute/airdrop XLM to nonprofits.
 -Has 1% inflation each year.
 -Their chief scientist David who wrote white paper seems like a genius.
 Has more than 5 papers yearly since 2001.